Check out the latest COVID-19 assistance programs: Support for Individuals and businesses during COVID-19

 - Cough and sneeze into your sleeve and NOT your hands.

-- Stay home if you are sick to avoid spreading illness to others.
+- Stay home if you are sick to avoid spreading illness to others.”

-I would even go so far as to recommend that each employee signs this to show that they are aware of their responsibility.
+I would even go so far as to recommend that each employee sign this to show that they are aware of their responsibility.
 I would also expect that WSIB and other WCB provincial organizations will provide leadership in this regard.

-What happens if you are forced to close your business because of exposure within your business?
+What happens if you are forced to close because of exposure within your business?
 You will likely have to lay off your employees and eliminate all variable costs.
 This might include putting storage insurance on your vehicles.
 Review every cost line in your profit and loss statement and see what you can do to reduce or eliminate it.

-Once you have established your true fixed cost then forecast your cash flow to ensure you can survive the closure.
+Once you have established your true fixed cost, then forecast your cash flow to ensure you can survive the closure.
 Focus on collecting your accounts receivable and talk to your suppliers about getting extended credit terms.

-Talk to your financial institution and get them on side with your financial needs, don’t wait until you run out of cash.
+Talk to your financial institution and get them on side with your financial needs; don’t wait until you run out of cash.